aschenbrenera/pf2e_rules/PF2e/Actions & Activities/Exploration/Sensory/Avoid Notice.md

 ## Mechanical Rules

 - Travel at half speed.
--  If you're Avoiding Notice at the start of an encounter, you usually roll a Stealth check instead of a Perception check both to determine your initiative and to see if the enemies notice you as described on [[Surprise Round Replaced|Stealth into Encounter]] (shown below).
+-  If you're Avoiding Notice at the start of an encounter, you usually roll a Stealth check instead of a Perception check both to determine your initiative and to see if the enemies notice you as described on [[Entering Initiative with Stealth|Stealth into Encounter]] (shown below).
 - You can not perform another activity with the `EXPLORATION` tag while using avoid notice.

 - (There is some debate on how the following rules are intended, this seems to be the most consistent tabletop method)